Fab2bprog/csharp-textbox-winform/README.md

 "# csharp_textbox_winform"

 Easiest way to validate textbox.
+Very robust code that can satisfy the most demanding people.

 Value input Control in TextBox type fields in C sharp all seizures are made naturally with automatic consistency tests and corrections.
 You can set maximum and minimum values for some numeric fields.